 - The 457 deferred compensation match program (2% contribution with an additional 1% match) was eliminated in 2009, just one year after it was implemented - Post-retirement health benefits were eliminated.
 Previous to 2012, UFA had covered the cost of 80% of the employee's premium from the time of retirement until the individual reached age 65 (Medicare-eligible) and then continued to cover 80% of the employee's Medicare supplement premium if they opted for a URS plan.
 In 2012, the supplement premium program was eliminated, and in December 2013, the general post-retirement insurance program was also eliminated.
 The value of that benefit at the time it was eliminated was \$3445.68 annually.
-In an effort to minimize the implementation of a VEBA (Voluntary Employees Beneficiary Association Plan) plan and contributed \$1.75 million to that plan, primarily from fund balance, distributed among 352
+In an effort to minimize the impact of the change for existing employees, the UFA Board authorized the implementation of a VEBA (Voluntary Employees Beneficiary Association Plan) plan and contributed \$1.75 million to that plan, primarily from fund balance, distributed among 352